influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/security.md

 ```

-**Authentication Protected**
+**Authentication protected**

-To connect to a cluster protected by authentication provide the following parameters:
+To connect to a cluster protected by authentication, provide the following parameters:

 * `username` &ndash; Name of an Influxdb user with admin privilgeges.
 * `password` &ndash; Password of the user.

-**Example 3 &ndash; Influxdb Group, Enabling Authentication**
+**Example 3: InfluxDB group, enabling authentication**
 ```toml
 # Multiple InfluxDB configurations can be defined.
 # Exactly one must be marked as the default.